We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

-The clarity of diamond impacts its appearance, brilliance, and durability.
+A diamond’s clarity impacts its appearance, brilliance, and durability.

-They’re graded on a scale from flawless to heavily included, and two grades between those ends of the spectrum are VVS1 (very, very slightly included), and IF (internally flawless).
+Clarity is graded on a scale from flawless to heavily included.
+Two grades between those ends of the spectrum are VVS1 (very, very slightly included), and IF (internally flawless).

 A VVS1 diamond has inclusions visible at 10x magnification, but they have minimal impact on the diamond’s performance and quality.